moonymango/enmovito/memory-bank/systemPatterns.md

 - Must be imported early in the file
 - Qt.AA_ShareOpenGLContexts attribute must be set before creating QApplication
 - QUrl must be imported from PyQt5.QtCore for file loading

+### Subplot Configuration

+The subplot configuration is designed to:
+- Share x-axes between subplots for synchronized zooming
+- Maintain independent y-axes for optimal visualization of different value ranges
+- Group parameters by unit type for logical organization
+- Use Plotly's 'matches' property to link only x-axes between subplots

 ## Critical Implementation Paths